 In August 1846, during the Mexican-American War, the U.S. Army of the West, commanded by Colonel Stephen W. Kearny, marched through here to conquer the Mexican territorial capital of Santa Fe.
 His army of 1,600 soldiers, 1,500 supply wagons, 15,000 oxen, 4,000 mules, accompanied by numerous teamsters, drovers, and a few women, camped along the Purgatoire River.
-After resting for a short time, the large caravan then made their way over the crude trail across Raton Pass.
+After resting for a short time, the large caravan made their way over the crude trail across Raton Pass.
 Though the army made it over the pass, their journey was fraught with difficulty.
 At times, it was necessary to draw the wagons up and let them down by ropes.
 Many wagons were destroyed, and supplies had to be left behind.
 Making matters worse was the fact that the soldiers were on half and third rations.

 In 1847, Congress authorized the transport of mail from Independence, Missouri, via Bent’s Old Fort and Trinidad to Santa Fe on the Santa Fe Trail’s Mountain Branch.
 The first mail from the east came to the Trinidad area on the Santa Fe Trail in 1849.

 By that time, the Colorado Gold Rush had begun, and New Mexico traders began to bring freight caravans through Trinidad to supply the fledgling city of Denver.
 One of these traders was Felipe Baca, who traveled through the valley to sell a load of flour.
 Impressed with the valley’s potential for agriculture and grazing, 29-year-old Felipe determined to move to the valley.
 Baca had already become a prosperous farmer and rancher in New Mexico, accumulating most of his wealth through raising sheep.
 A few months later, he left his family in northern New Mexico and moved to the Purgatoire Valley, laying claim to a choice piece of bottomland that would eventually lie in the heart of the city.
 The next spring, Baca’s workers began to erect a dwelling and planted several crops.
 After harvesting, he and his men returned to New Mexico with wagonfuls of melons and grain.
-He then gathered his wife Maria Dolores Gonzales Baca, and his children and made the permanent move.
+He then gathered his wife Maria Dolores Gonzales Baca and his children and made the permanent move.

-At the same time that Baca was building his dwelling, another man named Albert W. Archibald, an area prospector, built a log house on the north side of the river in Trinidad in March 1861.
+At the same time that Baca was building his dwelling, another man named Albert W. Archibald, an area prospector built a log house on the north side of the river in Trinidad in March 1861.
 That same year, Archibald assisted Dr. John Whitlock in surveying a townsite where the Main and Commercial streets were laid out along the Santa Fe Trail’s ruts.
 Once the plat was complete, Whitlock inquired what the new town would be called, and bystanders proposed that Gabriel Gutierrez, who owned the only business – a saloon – have the honor of naming the settlement.
 When Gutierrez suggested “Trinidad,” the name was accepted.
 The second business in the new town was built by Juan Ignacio Alires, who established a store that offered groceries, fabric, and “whiskey by the quart.”

 In the meantime, Felipe Baca and his family had settled into their new home, and in addition to farming and ranching, Felipe opened a general store.
 He was soon also responsible for constructing a 400-acre ditch to irrigate area farmland, known as the Baca Ditch.
-One of Trinidad’s most prominent pioneer citizens, he was involved in many early efforts to develop the city and would later serve in the Colorado Territorial Legislature in 1870.
+One of Trinidad’s most prominent pioneer citizens, he was involved in many early efforts to develop the city and later served in the Colorado Territorial Legislature in 1870.